Hsanokklis/DockerMiniProject/README.md

 ### Make a project directory

-This is where you will place all of your project files and where docker will pull from to start your container.

 * `mkdir DockerProject`

+  _This is where you will place all of your project files and where docker will pull from to start your container_

 ## Set up Nginx proxy